GillLart/CS1534Assesment4/README.md

-still to include: technical details of the chat's client-server
+still to include(notes for myself): technical details of the chat's client-server add comments to all html, css, and possibly javasript

  !!NOTE!!: for this web application to run you must enter the commands: cd CA4 and then the command node index.js in the terminal.
-  Also a flaw I encountered the mp4 file for my coding project is to big to upload to github so it is untracked but still important.
+  Also a flaw I encountered: the mp4 file I use for my coding project is to big to upload to github so it is untracked but still important.
-  If i were to do this project again i would make sure I had smaller videos to upload beforehand.
+  If I were to do this project again I would make sure I had smaller videos to upload beforehand.

 Design discussion: